exposit/pythia-oracle/README.md

 #### Customization/Setup

+Always save backup copies of your text files before trying a new version or making any changes!
+And check your saved work occasionally by hitting save and opening up one of the log files to make sure things are saving as you expected them to.

 If the app window is too big or two small, you can adjust it by setting the size, either in the pythia.py file or at the command line.

 `python pythia.py --size 1280x725`